aperveyev/booru_yolo/models/README.md

 Note: <br>
 ~ you cannot use AA and PP models in ensemble so use it one-by-one or combine results externally <br>
-~ PP objects often resides inside AA objects, it can be used as a "proof" <br>
+~ PP objects often resides within AA objects, it can be used as a "proof" <br>
+~ hard negative mining done to minimize false detections for surely SFW pictures <br>

 #### possible improvements